top of page

 Since this is a hiking site, you can make a short circular hike on 't Noarderleech called Paardendobbenroute 'horses dobbes route' of 7 kilometers.
 Check the site of It Fryske Gea; the association for nature conservation in the province of Friesland.
 Know that the soil of this region is very suitable for breeding strong strong horses.

-a dobbe on the tidal marshland
+dobbes on the tidal marshland by Joost van Houdt

 Hence, besides terps built on tidal marshland -which we will call ‘saltwater terps’ hereafter- this definition also includes the hundreds of terps found in the peatlands of the modern province of Noord Holland, especially in the region of Waterland, and also the town-terps of settlements like Monnickendam and Amsterdam.
 These terps, part of river and peatland landscapes, existed in the thousands in the Netherlands (Besteman et al 1992).
 We will call this terp type in a predominantly freshwater environment ‘freshwater terps’.
 Although saltwater terps have won the world beauty pageant and it is these earthworks we usually think of when talking about terps, it is good to mark here they are only a subset.
 An iconic one, admittedly.